Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: Numerical experiments

 Denote $b = [d^1,\cdots, d^m]^T$ .
 Then the cost function can be written as

 The conjugate of operator $\mathcal{A}$, detoted by $\mathcal{A}^*$ is given by

 Straightforward calculation shows

 For the numerical experiments, we take the phase retrieval problem for a complex gold ball image of size $256 \times 256$ as in \cite{huang_solving_2017}.
 Thus $n=256^2=65,536$ in \eqref{min-psd} or \eqref{lowrank_prob}.
-We consider two different kinds of operator $\mathcal A$: the first corresponds to $6$ Gaussian random masks and the second one to $8$ Gaussian random masks.
-Hence, the size of $b$ is $8n=524,288.$ Remark that problem is easier to solve with more masks.
+We consider the operator $\mathcal A$ that corresponds to $6$ Gaussian random masks.
+Hence, the size of $b$ is $6n=393,216.$ Remark that problem is easier to solve with more masks.

-We first test the algorithms on the rank 1 manifold, and then on the rank 3 manifolds.
-The results are visible in Figures \ref{fig:pr}--\ref{fig:pr4}.
+We first test the algorithms on the rank 3 manifold, and then on the rank 1 manifolds.
+The results are visible in Figure \ref{fig:pr-all}.
 The initial guess is randomly generated.
-First, we observe that solving the PhaseLift problem on the rank p manifold with $p>1$ can accelerate the convergence, compared to solving it on the rank 1 manifold.
+First, we observe that solving the PhaseLift problem on the rank $p$ manifold with $p>1$ can accelerate the convergence, compared to solving it on the rank 1 manifold.
 Second, when $p=r=1$, the asymptotic convergence rates of all algorithms are essentially the same, though the algorithms differ in the length of their convergence "plateaus".
 When $p=3>r=1$, we can see that the Burer--Monteiro approach has slower asymptotic convergence rates.